 The Vermont Statutes Online

-- Subchapter 001: OILS
+- Subchapter 001: Oils

 § 3341.
 Sale of certain illuminating oils prohibited

-A person shall not mix for sale naphtha and illuminating oils or sell or offer for sale such mixture, or sell or offer for sale, except for purposes of remanufacture, illuminating oils made from coal or petroleum products which have a flash point of less than 100 degrees Fahrenheit.
+A person shall not mix for sale naphtha and illuminating oils or sell or offer for sale such mixture, or sell or offer for sale, except for purposes of remanufacture, illuminating oils made from coal or petroleum products that have a flash point of less than 100 degrees Fahrenheit.
 (Amended 1985, No. 65, eff.
 May 16, 1985.)

 § 3342.
 Penalties

 A person who violates a provision of section 3341 of this title shall be imprisoned not more than one month or fined not more than $100.00, or both.
 Such person shall also be liable to a person suffering damage from the explosion or ignition of such oil thus unlawfully sold, in a civil action on this statute.

 Such oil thus unlawfully sold, kept, or offered for sale, with the casks or packages containing the same, shall be forfeited and sold for the purposes of remanufacture.
 Half of the proceeds of such sale shall go to the State and the other half to the informer.